 How is anal / rectal bleeding treated?

-The first step to learning about your rectal bleeding treatment in New York City is an examination with a rectal bleeding specialist to properly diagnose your condition.
+The first step to learning about your acute or chronic rectal bleeding treatment in New York City is an examination with a rectal bleeding specialist to properly diagnose your condition.
 Dr. Borcich will start with a thorough evaluation, including a review of your medical history, your symptoms, and a physical exam.
 If necessary, he will order further testing to make a proper diagnosis, which may include a colonoscopy or flexible sigmoidoscopy.

 Once the cause of your anal bleeding has been identified, Dr. Borcich will be able to recommend a treatment plan tailored to your needs.
 Conservative rectal bleeding treatments such as medications and lifestyle modifications are always the first options explored.
 However, when necessary, patients of Dr. Borcich will have access to the latest, state-of-the-art surgical options, including hemorrhoid treatment.